Pmvita/SMB-Finance-OS/docs/contributing.md

 - **GitHub Discussions**: For questions and general discussion
 - **Email**: Contact @Pmvita directly for urgent matters

-Thank you for contributing to SMB Finance OS! 🎉
+Thank you for contributing to Trident Financial OS! 🎉